jeremieb-pass/Peersim-Pht/README.md

 5. Type of range query for the simulation ("seq" for sequential, everything else for parallel).

 ## Project status

+### MSPastry

+The mspastry package seems to have another problem: the routing part.
+The implementation does not allow replication, hence the network must be static.
+Lots of message with the same recipient should be received by only one Node, which does not always happen.

 ### Tests